HongyuLi2016/JAM/README.md

     * `vprofile.py`: Plot velocity profiles alone some position angle.
     * `util_fig.py`: Some useful functions for figure plotting.
     * `util_rst.py`: Analyze the output chains from MCMC.
+    * `util_profile.py`: Extract profiles from the MCMC chain and make density/mass figures.
+    * `util_gas.py`: Generate gas profiles given gas mass.
+This will be used in gasInluded-JAM model (TEST Version).

 --------
 Some other packages and test scripts